EPISODE 477

 I’m so glad you brought that up because that’s a really important indication of how important oligosaccharides are to our gut.
 If you look at human breast milk, it’s the only food we consume that’s been perfected by evolution over the last millions of years.
 When you look at the nutrient balance within human breast milk, almost 30% of the solids in human breast milk are oligosaccharide fibers.

-Create a diet plan for yourself to try to incorporate 30-40 grams of soluble fiber into your diet each day.
+Create a little bit of a diet plan for yourself to try to get 30-40 grams of soluble fiber into your diet each day.

 That’s how important it is that the complex biology of getting some nutrients from that is complex, and it’s not like a mineral that can just diffuse through membranes.
 This is a complex nutrient that has to go through transport systems to end up in breast milk.
 That is done specifically through the course of human evolution, which underscores how important it is.
 And oligosaccharides will continue to be important for the rest of your life.